mne-tools/mne-testing-data/FIL/README.md

 └───[FILE_PREFIX]_coordsystem.json    [OPTIONAL]

 ```
-However, distinct to BIDS we store no dupliate metadata within our `_meg.bin` file, all metadata is provided within the BIDS-mandated supplementary files.
+However, distinct to BIDS we store no duplicate metadata within our `_meg.bin` file, all metadata is provided within the BIDS-mandated supplementary files.

 #### _meg.bin info